Projects

 Cost : $20 supply fee

-Cake & Cupcake Decorating – CLOSED for 23/24
+Cake & Cupcake Decorating

 Project Leader: Ashley Wheeler

 Project Description: We will be learning a lot of fun techniques this year!
 We will start off with the basics , but we will have some fairly advanced projects for the later meetings.
 All members are expected to bring all supplies to each meeting.
 This includes a leveled, filled, and crumb coated cake, with a batch of decorating buttercream and/or fondant depending on the project.
-There will be at least 2 hours of prep time outside of meetings so please plan accordingly.
+There will be at least 2 hours of prep time outside of meetings FOR EACH MEETING, so please plan accordingly.

-Cost: No supply fee, but the cost will include ingredients & basic cake decorating supplies
+Cost: No supply fee, but the cost will include ingredients & basic cake decorating supplies (you will be baking your own cakes and making your own frosting)

 Cardboard Engineering